ember-learn/ember-blog/source/2020-08-21-the-ember-times-issue-161.md

       some-component.hbs
 ```

-Try it out today by running the migrator in your app: `npx github:ember-codemods/ember-component-template-colocation-migrator`
+Try it out today by running the migrator in your app or addon: `npx github:ember-codemods/ember-component-template-colocation-migrator`

 ---